TRADITIONAL SUBSCRIPTION

 This coffee is pleasantly floral and aromatic, and using a more delicate brew method will highlight this.
 A v60 or other pour-over method would be perfect and will also enable you to coax out the bright acidity and stone fruit sweetness.

-You might notice the small size of the coffee beans when they arrive, and the frequency of peaberries.
+You might notice the small size of our coffee beans when they arrive, and the frequency of peaberries.
 Gito actually means tiny in Kinyarwanda.
 Beans are routinely screen sized so that the coffee delivered to us is of uniform size which makes the roasting more even too.
 Whilst the beans are small, they pack a punch of flavour, lots of sweetness, and a slightly lower perceived acidity compared to a larger bean.

 As always, have fun with brewing and do let us know how you get on!